 Plan making costs are significant with the Council responsible for the costs of the examination process for statutory planning documents.
-The Local plan "Challenges" consultation process took place during Q2 with the "Choices" consultation due to take place in Q3.
+The Local plan "Challenges" consultation process took place during Q2 with the "Choices" consultation concluded in December.
+Work is now underway assessing the responses and shaping the options for the spatial strategy for consideration by Members.
 Public inquiries incur significant additional expenditure on legal and, where applicable, consultancy advice.
-In this respect, Bristol Airport gave notice in September of an appeal against the refusal of planning permission by the Council.
-This will result in the council incurring significant expenditure.
+In this respect, Bristol Airport has lodged an appeal against the refusal of planning permission by the Council with a public inquiry fixed to start on 20th July for approximately 4 weeks.
+A QC and team of consultants have been appointed which will result in the council incurring significant expenditure.